ymytheresa/GoLeetcode/README.md

 # GoLeetcode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions that I did to familiarize myself with Go and DSA! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+All solutions are optimized for time complexity and readability.
+Most solutions not beating 100% but by submitting the same solution for more times would eventually beat 100% time complexity.

 <!---LeetCode Topics Start-->
 # LeetCode Topics